rafifrs/SEA_Salon/README.md

 7) Browse for .sql file you just extracted and click button at the end of page.
 8) untuk akses sebagai website tulis localhost/projectname/index.html

-After this you should be able to navigate to localhost/hotel